ZhiShengYuan/GCJ_BACKUP/README.md

 At this step, there is the possibility of DNS failure, you need to clearly understand and pay attention to back up your DNS settings.

 ```
-curl -o '/usr/local/bin/upstream.sh' 'https://raw.githubusercontent.com/fernvenue/adguard-home-upstream/master/upstream.sh'
+curl -o '/usr/local/bin/upstream.sh' 'https://cdn.jsdelivr.net/gh/fernvenue/adguard-home-upstream/upstream.sh'
 chmod +x /usr/local/bin/upstream.sh
 /usr/local/bin/upstream.sh
 ```
+If you use **openwrt or other non-systemd Linux** system, you have to change the last line `systemctl restart AdGuardHome` to `/etc/init.d/AdGuardHome restart`.

 ### Use systemd timer to automate

 You can run the following code directly, or write it yourself by referring to this project, or just use crontab to automate it.
-What you need to pay attention to at this step is the connectivity between your network and `raw.githubusercontent.com`.
-If your network has this problem, you can try to manually copy to the directory below and continue, or try to use some CDN services.

 ```
-curl -o '/lib/systemd/system/upstream.service' 'https://raw.githubusercontent.com/fernvenue/adguard-home-upstream/master/upstream.service'
+curl -o '/lib/systemd/system/upstream.service' 'https://cdn.jsdelivr.net/gh/fernvenue/adguard-home-upstream/upstream.service'
-curl -o '/lib/systemd/system/upstream.timer' 'https://raw.githubusercontent.com/fernvenue/adguard-home-upstream/master/upstream.timer'
+curl -o '/lib/systemd/system/upstream.timer' 'https://cdn.jsdelivr.net/gh/fernvenue/adguard-home-upstream/upstream.timer'
 systemctl enable upstream.timer
 systemctl start upstream.timer
 systemctl status upstream
 ```

+If you use **openwrt or other non-systemd Linux** system, you can just use crontab to automate it: `0 5 * * * /usr/local/bin/upstream.sh`.

 ## Something else